 Make no mistake: Poland and Hungary aren’t the only EU states abusing the law, The Guardian

-Democratic backsliding and non-respect for the rule of law are becoming an EU-wide trend, argues Agata Gostyńska-Jakubowska from the Brussels-based Centre for European Reform, and not only restricted to Hungary and Poland.
+Democratic backsliding, interference in the independence of the judiciary and non-respect for the rule of law are becoming an EU-wide trend, argues Agata Gostyńska-Jakubowska from the Brussels-based Centre for European Reform, and not only restricted to Hungary and Poland, as may often be suggested in Western media.

 Is Israel snubbing Poland to placate Putin?, The Jerusalem Post

-An insightful summary of the complex politics and diplomatic feuding surrounding the 75th anniversary of the liberation of the Auschwitz concentration camp, with two conflicting commemorative events to be held in Poland and Israel.
+An insightful summary of the complex politics, diplomatic feuding and memorial fights surrounding the 75th anniversary of the liberation of the Nazi Auschwitz concentration camp, with two conflicting commemorative events to be held in Poland and Israel.

 Poland’s ruling party should stop nobbling judges, The Economist

-A must-read piece to understand why the ruling Law and Justice (PiS) party’s judicial reforms are not only a threat to democracy in Poland, but to the rule of law in general throughout the EU.
+A must-read piece to understand why the ruling Law and Justice (PiS) party’s judicial reforms constitute a threat, not only to democracy in Poland, but also to the rule of law in general throughout the EU and to the bloc’s ability to uphold its fundamental values.

 ‘Like Noah’s ark’: Polish art collection with chequered history back on show, The Guardian

-The Guardian‘s Central European correspondent Shaun Walker delves deep into the tumultuous history of the Czartoryski art collection, one of the most varied in Europe back on display after decades of neglect.
+The Guardian‘s Central European correspondent Shaun Walker delves deep into the tumultuous history of the Czartoryski art collection, one of the most varied in Europe back on display for the public after decades of neglect.

 From Communist-era roots to cash cows: Poland’s gaming industry takes on the world, Reuters